Children’s Program

 Enrolling your child

-To ensure that children have a safe and positive experience, we ask that parents/guardians complete a participation form, a Permission to Use Photographs form and Medical Information form.
+To ensure that children have a safe and positive experience, we ask that parents/guardians complete forms for Participation, Medical Information, and Permission to Use Photographs.
 We also ask parents/guardians to keep these forms up-to-date by filling out a new one as necessary.
-This form can be downloaded and filled-out in advance, or obtained from teachers on Sunday.
+This form can be obtained from teachers on Sunday.

 Volunteering in the R.E.
 Program